AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 1.md

 In our case, open water behaves the fastest, and therefore mostly dictates our approach.

 Start with simple reservoir model (bucket model).
 This visualises our catchment, with a Qout.
 We find an analytical solution which depends on the previous Qout.

+An analytical solution is an exact solution of the differential equation.
+However, we cannot always find this mathematically.
+Thus, we often make simplifying assumptions.
+In this case, we make a numerical solution which approximates the analytical one.